Montgomery Canal

 The Montgomery Canal (Camlas Trefaldwyn), known colloquially as "The Monty", is a partially restored canal in eastern Powys and northwest Shropshire.
 The canal runs 33 mi from the Llangollen Canal at Frankton Junction to Newtown via Llanymynech and Welshpool and crosses the England–Wales border.

-Originally, the canal from Llanymynech to Newtown was known as the Montgomeryshire Canal.
-It was named after the county of Montgomeryshire that it ran through and it was divided into Western and Eastern branches which met at Garthmyl.
+The canal was formally named as the Montgomery Canal in the British Waterways Act 1987.
+However, it was informally known by this name prior to this act.
+It consists of the Eastern and Western branches of the Montgomeryshire Canal and the Llanymynech Branch of the Ellesmere Canal.
+The Montgomeryshire Canal ran from Llanymynech to Newtown.
+It was named after the county of Montgomeryshire that it ran through and was divided into Western and Eastern branches which met at Garthmyl.
 At Carreghofa Locks near Llanymynech, the Montgomeryshire Canal connected to the Llanymynech Branch of the Ellesmere Canal.
-These elements of the present-day Montgomery Canal were unified when they each became part of the Shropshire Union system: the Ellesmere Canal in 1846, the Eastern Branch in 1847 and the Western Branch in 1850.
+The Llanymynech Branch ran from Carreghofa Locks to Frankton Junction where it meets the present-day Llangollen Canal.

-The canal fell into disuse following a breach in 1936 and was officially abandoned in 1944.
-With the revival of canal use in the late 20th century, the Western and Eastern branches of the Montgomeryshire Canal and the Llanymynech Branch of the Ellesmere Canal together became known as the Montgomery Canal although the canal does not, and never did, go to the town of Montgomery.
+The Montgomery Canal does not, and never did, go to the town of Montgomery.
+The three constituents of the present-day Montgomery Canal became part of the Shropshire Union Canal system: the Ellesmere Canal including the Llanymynech Branch in 1846, the Eastern Branch in 1847 and the Western Branch in 1850.